Anonymous1212144/ArgonHash/README.md

 # Web version
 There is now a web version [here](https://anonymous1212144.github.io/ArgonHash/).
 It have some difference with the executable.
 Here are some notes:
 - Parallelism does not work in most browsers
-- You cannot upload large files, also trying to generate multiple in one go also throws memory error
+- You cannot upload large files, also trying to generate multiple in one go sometimes also throws memory error
 - There is a "maximum output length" field which if you enter any number >0 it will only output that many characters in the "results" box

 # Usage instructions